-The Biennial Ingram Lecture is delivered by an international personality, eminent scholar or diplomat who has been awarded the Ingram Visiting Fellowship within the UNSW Faculty of Law.
-The Fellowships are funded by the Ingram Fund for International Law and Development, generously donated to the Faculty of Law by Mr James Ingram AO, former Executive Director of the United Nations World Food Programme.
+The Biennial Ingram Lecture is delivered by an international personality, eminent scholar or diplomat who has been awarded the Ingram Visiting Fellowship within the UNSW Faculty of Law & Justice.
+The Fellowships are funded by the Ingram Fund for International Law and Development, generously donated to the Faculty of Law & Justice by Mr James Ingram AO, former Executive Director of the United Nations World Food Programme.

 Ingram Visiting Fellows

 2018: Professor Daniel Bodansky Ingram Lecture on International Law and Development